gharib85/LibForQ/readme.txt

 and use it, anywhere in your computer, via
 $ gfortran -lblas -llapack -lforq main.f90

 REMARK: As seen above, this library depends on BLAS and Lapack.
-If you need random objects, see LibForro.
+If you need random objects, see https://github.com/jonasmaziero/LibForro.

 Related references:
 - J. Maziero, Random sampling of quantum states: A survey of methods, Braz.
 J. Phys.
 45, 575 (2015), [arXiv:1502.03644].
 - J. Maziero, Generating pseudo-random discrete probability distributions,  Braz.
 J. Phys.
 45, 377 (2015), [arXiv:1502.02128].
 - J. Maziero, Fortran code for generating random probability vectors, unitaries, and quantum states, Frontiers in ICT 3, 4 (2016).
 - J. Maziero, Computing partial traces and reduced density matrices, [arXiv:1601.07458].
 - J. Maziero, Computing coherence vectors and correlation matrices, with application to quantum discord quantification, [arXiv:1603.05284].